confidential & free consultation

 Employers can violate many wage laws and resulting in unpaid wages.
 Some common examples include:

-In any of these situations, a wage attorney can identify whether you were the victim of wage theft.
+In any of these situations, a California unpaid wages attorney can identify whether you were the victim of wage theft.

 Both federal and California state laws protect employees from wage theft.
 Some of the prominent laws include the federal Fair Labor Standards Act (FLSA) and the California labor code.
 The Wage Theft Protection Act of 2011 provides additional protections, as it requires employers to inform non-exempt employees of their wage rights.